 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Coronary angiography and eventual revascularization have become the most common approach for patients with acute coronary syndromes.
+Core tip: Coronary angiography and eventual revascularization have become the most common approaches for patients with acute coronary syndromes.
 Ischemia detection in this scenario is usually regarded as unnecessary for most of the patients.
-However, some recent data suggest that it could have a role for decision-making process, particularly after ST-elevation acute myocardial infarction in the presence of multivessel disease, but also after non-ST-elevation acute coronary syndrome.
+However, some recent data suggested that it could have a role in the decision-making process, particularly after ST-elevation acute myocardial infarction in the presence of multivessel disease but also after non-ST-elevation acute coronary syndrome.

 Peteiro J, Bouzas-Mosquera A. Is there a role for ischemia detection after an acute myocardial infarction?
 World J Cardiol 2019; In press